abpframework/abp/docs/en/Community-Articles/2023-08-07-Basic-Theme-Dark-Mode/POST.md

         });
         ```

 That's it!
-Now, you can toggle the color mode by clicking the sun icon in the toolbar.
+Now, you can toggle the color mode by clicking the sun icon in the toolbar:

 ![Dark Mode](basictheme-toggle-demo.gif)